jonathanzhang98/campus-bus-simulation-system/Lab_07_Style_Feedback.md

 #### .gitignore configured properly

-+ Pass: Check that file/directory "html" does not exist.
++ Pass: Check that file/directory "docs/html" does not exist.

-+ Pass: Check that file/directory "latex" does not exist.
++ Pass: Check that file/directory "docs/latex" does not exist.

 #### Google Style Compliance